sysprog21/picosynth/README.md

 - Waveform generators: sine, saw, square, triangle, noise
 - Low-pass and high-pass filters
 - Soft clipper for output limiting

-## Target Platform

-Designed for 32-bit microcontrollers with fast multiply, such as ARM Cortex-M0+.
-On an STM32G030 at 16MHz, it can run 2 voices with 4-5 nodes each at 12,500Hz sample rate.

 ## Architecture